 More than 6 in 10 Americans (64%) think they’ll keep working after retirement, according to a MagnifyMoney survey conducted in October 2020.

 In addition, 7% of Americans don’t think they’ll ever stop working.

 Retirement planning: Nearly 7 in 10 have nothing written

-Nearly 7 in 10 (67%) of Americans don’t have a written retirement plan, according to the American College of Financial Services 2020 Retirement Income Literacy Survey.
+Nearly 7 in 10 Americans (67%) don’t have a written retirement plan, according to the American College of Financial Services 2020 Retirement Income Literacy Survey.

-A similar percentage — 68% — identified the amount of money they would need saved to retire comfortably.
-Separately, the majority of Americans (82%) have a plan on where their retirement income will come from each month.
+A similar percentage — 68% — have identified the amount of money they would need saved to retire comfortably.
+Separately, a majority of Americans (82%) have a plan on where their retirement income will come from each month.